tomeczeklmaooo/yarpl/readme.txt

 --> Other notes
 I don't know what I'm doing basically.
 I just want to inflict psychological pain on myself.
 And some of the keywords are stupid (conv and swap), but I called this language 'ridiculous' for a reason.

+--> Compiling
+I'll create a proper Makefile later, but for now use: gcc src/*.c -o bin/yarp -Wall -Werror -std=c23 Make sure to have the bin directory created or else it won't compile.